Lab 3: GUI development

 add an icon

 , this can be an icon of your choice.Add at least 3 projects with images and description.
-These can be presented in a style of your choice.
+Make sure to use the bootstrap grid system to correctly format the positioning.

 Add a